-Upon receiving a notification from NG-RAN that the UE is in RRC_CONNECTED mode, the NF Service Consumer (e.g. AMF) shall request the SMF to resume the User Plane connection of an existing PDU session, i.e. establish the N3 tunnel between the 5G-AN and UPF, as follows.
+Upon receiving a notification from NG-RAN that the UE is in RRC_CONNECTED mode or when receiving from NG-RAN a MT Communication Handling request indicating the UE is now reachable for downlink data and/or signalling as specified in clause 4.8.2.2 of 3GPP TS 23.502 [3], the NF Service Consumer (e.g. AMF) shall request the SMF to resume the User Plane connection of an existing PDU session, i.e. establish the N3 tunnel between the 5G-AN and UPF, as follows.